 Chapter 13 offers options that aren't available in Chapter 7, like stopping foreclosure and repossession and paying debt over time.
 And, except for mortgages and student loans, you'll emerge debt-free.
 Sounds good, right?
 It is, but the monthly payments can be expensive.
 To find out if it will work for you, start by answering these questions:

 Don't worry—you're not the only person juggling finances.
 Chapter 13 filers are often in similar financial spots.
 Do any of these situations sound familiar?
 If so, you're on the right track.
-Otherwise, you might want to learn about Chapter 7 or compare the differences between Chapters 7 and 13.
+Otherwise, you might want to learn about Chapter 7.

 Look for Jack, Kaylee, and Gabriel as we dive deeper into the nuts and bolts of Chapter 13—we'll use their situations to help explain each topic.